IyesGames/iyesengine/README.md

 Everything is configured to work well together.
 When necessary, `iyesengine` provides glue to make plugins play nice with each other and with my custom stuff.

+All dependencies point at my forks, so I can tweak and reconfigure them as needed.

 ## Configuration